INCATools/ontology-access-kit/docs/guide/relationships-and-graphs.rst

     if you are used to working with OWL and the underlying RDF/OWL representation the presentation as simple triads above can be confusing, as these are not actually modeled as triples in the ontology, but rather as more complex axioms involving constructs like existential restriction.
-We will return to this later.
+These axioms are *projected* onto a graph representation.
+We will return to this topic later.

 Graph Traversal and Relation Graph Reasoning
 --------------------------------------------